May 3, Reading 3 – 1 Peter 5

 We can often buck under God’s mighty hand.
 Our pride and self-assurance can rear up and we struggle against the will of the Almighty.

-Peter’s word to us here is … To be HUMBLE under God’s will.
+Peter’s word to us here is to be HUMBLE under God’s will.

 This is a hard thing to do!